Aubrieta

-Aubrieta (often misspelled as Aubretia) is a genus of about 20 species of flowering plants in the cabbage family Brassicaceae.
+Aubrieta (often misspelled as Aubretia) is a genus of flowering plants in the cabbage family Brassicaceae.
 The genus is named after Claude Aubriet, a French flower painter.
-It originates from southern Europe east to central Asia but is now a common garden escape throughout Europe.
+It includes over 20 species native to southeastern Europe and Western Asia.
+Some species have escaped from gardens throughout Europe.
 It is a low, spreading plant, hardy, evergreen and perennial.
 It has small violet, pink, or white flowers, and it inhabits rocks and banks.
 It prefers light, well-drained soil, is tolerant of a wide pH range, and can grow in partial shade or full sun.